Environmental Business

 Aluminum is said to be the most effective replacement for iron to reduce vehicle weight.
 Since 1998, Toyota Tsusho has been supplying recycled secondary aluminum alloy ingots in a molten state, which has better CO2 emissions reduction effects, and is one of the world's top suppliers.
 The supply of molten recycled aluminum can generally be expected to have about a 98% CO2 emissions reduction effect compared to the use of new aluminum ingots refined using massive amounts of energy.
 As aluminum demand increases, we are developing technologies that can enhance the value of low-grade aluminum scrap and increase use rates, and we are creating smart factories that raise energy efficiency.

 We also engage in the resin recycling business in Japan to contribute to recycling.
-Toyota Tsusho established PLANIC Co., Ltd., which is one of Japan's largest recycled plastic processing companies, in December 2018, with operations scheduled to commence in 2021.
+Toyota Tsusho established PLANIC Co., Ltd., which is one of Japan's largest recycled plastic processing companies, in 2018, with operations commenced in 2022.
 PLANIC will use Japan's first advanced gravity sorting technology to use end-of-life plastic materials that are currently not effectively used from cars, consumer electronics, and other items to manufacture high-quality recycled plastic.
-In addition, we established Toyotsu PET Recycling Systems in July 2020 to recycle waste PET bottles.
+In addition, we established Toyotsu PET Recycling Systems in 2020 to recycle waste PET bottles, with operations commenced in 2022.
+Moreover, we established Toyotsu Sorting Technology Corporation in 2023 , which has sorting and processing technology, to expand horizontal ecycling of aluminum sashes, with operations scheduled to commence in 2025.